-For example, the Swedish Public Employment Service has been provided with a tight framework by the new politics based on the perspective that" it is reasonable to demand the same from all unemployed"21.
-Loss of income due to stricter obligatory registration where information on the rules regarding individuals with non-normative abilities is inadequate, for example:
+For example, the Swedish Public Employment Service has been provided with a tight framework by the new politics based on the perspective that "it is reasonable to demand the same from all unemployed"21.
+Loss of income due to stricter obligatory registration where information on the rules regarding individuals with nonnormative abilities is inadequate, for example:

-" It is harder to meet the requirements of credit points per semester at SFI so not to have to pay back study grants"
+"It is harder to meet the requirements of credit points per semester at SFI so not to have to pay back study grants"

-This quote shows the activity's lack of a disability rights perspective."
+This quote shows the activity's lack of a disability rights perspective.

-Through a Quota-project, the Stockholm City works to better the situation for the reception of resettled refugees, who are directly included in the establishment program.
-We know that the cooperation between the Migration Agency, UNHCR and the municipalities does not function adequately for early identification of non-normative abilities.
-UNHCR's Resettlement Assessment Tool: Refugees with Disabilities22 and SIOS' tools are useful to not unnecessarily miss opportunities to organise activities for resettled refugees with non-normative abilities.
+Through a Quota-project, the Stockholm City works to improve the situation for the reception of resettled refugees, who are directly included in the establishment program.
+DRW knows that the cooperation between the Migration Agency, UNHCR and the municipalities does not function adequately for early identification of non-normative abilities.
+UNHCR's Resettlement Assessment Tool: Refugees with Disabilities22 and SIOS' tools are useful to not unnecessarily miss opportunities to organise activities for resettled refugees with nonnormative abilities.
 Unfortunately, the tools do not seem to be used.
-When they are not
+When they are not used, it gets hard to identify non-normative abilities during the establishment period, which delays or rules out necessary activities.